 - In a frying pan or wok, heat oil on medium/high.

 - Add onion and mushrooms and saute 1-2 minutes.

-- Add broccoli plus chicken stock and cooke 1-2 minutes.
+- Add broccoli plus chicken stock and cook 1-2 minutes.

-- Add marinated protein PLUS the marinade and cook 2-3 minutes.
+- Add snow peas, and marinated protein PLUS the marinade and cook 2-3 minutes.

 - Finish with cilantro.

 - Toss rice into wok and combine with stir fry.